 Please note some important points in the preceding examples:

 - Information about a book should always include the name of the publisher.

 - Information about an article in a journal should always include the volume number, year of publication, and relevant page number(s) in the form illustrated above.

 - A location—city and state as well as institution—should be provided for an unpublished work.

-7. Photocopies of any illustrations should accompany the manuscript.
+6. We encourage authors to include images to accompany their essays.
 Art for reproduction should be supplied as TIFF or EPS files.
 Line art should be between 900 dpi (minimum) and 1200 dpi (maximum).
 For halftones, grayscale images should be between 260 (minimum) and 300 dpi (maximum).